Fiserv/Commerce-Hub/docs/Resources/Guides/Fraud/Security-Code.md

 The result of checking the cardholder’s entered security code with the issuer’s system returns an security code result.
 The [processor response details](?path=docs/Resources/Master-Data/Processor-Response-Details.md) contains the `avsSecurityCodeResponse` object with `securityCodeMatch` value.

-## Association Response Code

-The below table identifies the valid values of `securityCodeResponse`.
+The below table identifies the valid values of `securityCodeMatch`.

 | Value | Descrption |
 | ---- | ------------|